 The teaching of numeracy was the responsibility of all teachers following on from the inception of DEIS planning in 2005 (DES, 2005).
 This shared responsibility was further corroborated by the national strategy in 2011 (DES, 2011a) and the introduction of school self-evaluation in 2012 (DES, 2012).
-Considering numeracy context dictates the content for numeracy (Goos, 2007); and the fact numeracy was still seen in the mathematics space by teachers in DEIS schools (DES, 2011b, 2015b); challenges invariably existed moving towards numeracy being seen as the responsibility of all teachers.
-Research in the Irish context has shown that teachers identified themselves as teachers of particular subject areas (Ní Ríordáin et al., 2016), which could have been challenging to them given the national strategy stating it was their responsibility in “developing and consolidating students’ ability to use literacy and numeracy” (DES, 2011a p.
-11).
+Considering numeracy context dictates the content for numeracy (Goos, 2007); and the fact numeracy was still seen in the mathematics space by teachers in DEIS schools (DES, 2011b, 2015b); challenges invariably existed if numeracy was to be seen as the responsibility of all teachers.
+Research in the Irish context has shown that teachers identified themselves as teachers of particular subject areas (Ní Ríordáin et al., 2016), which could have been challenging to them, given the national strategy stated that the teaching of numeracy was now every teachers’ responsibility (DES, 2011a).
 Bennison (2015a) developed an analytical framework for identity as an embedder of numeracy as seen here in Table 1.

+Table 1.
+Conceptual framework for identity as an embedder of numeracy (taken from Bennison, 2015a, p.
+15)